totalspectrum/spin2cpp/doc/c.md

 ### Inline Assembly (Spin Style)

-Because much existing assembly code is written in the Spin language, FlexC supports inline assembly that uses the Spin rules for expression evaluation and comments.
+Because much existing assembly code is written in the Spin language, FlexC supports inline assembly that (mostly) uses the Spin rules for expression evaluation and comments.
 These blocks are like C style inline assembly, but start with the keyword `__pasm` instead of `__asm`.
 Inside `__pasm` blocks comments start with a single quote, and expressions are evaluated as they are in Spin.

 `__pasm` blocks are still a work in progress, and are probably still incomplete.